Skip to main content

 Added to our list of honors in 2006, the Richard H. Emmons Award was inspired by a very generous gift from Jeanne and Allan Bishop, in honor of her father, Richard Emmons.
 Dr. Jeanne Bishop, a well-known astronomy educator in her own right, wished to honor her father, an astronomer with a lifelong dedication to astronomy education, by creating an award that recognizes and celebrates outstanding achievement in the teaching of college-level introductory astronomy for non-science majors.

-San Francisco, California- August 30, 2022 - The Astronomical Society of the Pacific’s Richard H. Emmons Award — established by Jeanne & Allan Bishop to honor Ms. Bishop’s father, Richard Emmons, an astronomer with a lifelong dedication to astronomy education — is awarded annually to an individual demonstrating outstanding achievement in the teaching of college-level introductory astronomy for non-science majors.
-The 2022 recipient is Prof. George Greenstein, Sidney Dillon Professor of Astronomy, Amherst College, Emeritus, for his innovative methods of mentoring students and other educators, and for his textbook and other writings that explain astronomical developments and ways of thinking.
+San Francisco, California- September 16, 2024 - The Astronomical Society of the Pacific’s Richard H. Emmons Award — established by Jeanne & Allan Bishop to honor Ms. Bishop’s father, Richard Emmons, an astronomer with a lifelong dedication to astronomy education — is awarded annually to an individual demonstrating outstanding achievement in the teaching of college-level introductory astronomy for non-science majors.
+The 2024 recipient is Prof. Daniel Reichart, Department of Physics and Astronomy, University of North Carolina at Chapel Hill for his innovative teaching methods, pioneering creation of educational programs and for committing to the introductory, non-science student and instructor communities.

-Join us in celebration of George S. Greenstein’s achievements at the in-person ASP Awards Gala on November 19, 2022 in Burlingame, California.
+Join us in celebration of Daniel Reichart’s achievements at the in-person ASP Awards Gala on Saturday, November 9, 2024 in Burlingame, CA.

 Please contact the Awards team if you have questions about the nomination process